jiminhsieh/jekyll-clean-dark/_posts/2017-10-07-Dont-Fuck-Up-the-Culture-by-Brain-Chesky.md

 share: true
 ---

-There is original link of post - [Don’t Fuck Up the Culture](https://medium.com/@bchesky/dont-fuck-up-the-culture-597cde9ee9d4).
+There is the original link of post - [Don’t Fuck Up the Culture](https://medium.com/@bchesky/dont-fuck-up-the-culture-597cde9ee9d4).

 This title was actually came from Peter Thiel's suggestion, when Brain Chesky asked for single most important piece of advice.